Faculty Guide to Disability Services

 - The Math Workshop is located in Room 113A Science Center, on the Main floor Conference Room in the Science Library.
 It is open Sunday through Thursday from 7 to 10 pm and Monday through Thursday from 2:30 to 5:00 p. m. during the semester.
 There are always two staff members on duty, who may be either experienced undergraduates, or math graduate students.
 The staff offer a drop-in tutoring service, available to all members of the Wesleyan community.
 Staff members provide a friendly, relaxed atmosphere while answering questions about mathematics.
 (860) 685-2205

-- Deans' Office Peer Tutoring Program
+- Peer Tutoring Program/Dean's Office

 - Peer tutors are provided free of charge for individual students in need of further course-content instruction.
 Students interested in this program should visit the the website and fill out the request forms.